Smicer12/phase_3_project/README.md

 * **Segmentation of the target population:** Segmentation can help tailor messages and interventions to specific groups, considering their unique characteristics and needs.
 * **Prediction models:** These model will assist in forecasting future vaccination rates and evaluating the effectiveness of intervention strategies.

+The outputs of this project will provide actionable insights for businesses and healthcare organizations to increase seasonal flu vaccination rates.

 ***
 ### Data Understanding
 The dataset used in our project had the following columns/features